Let me ask you something.

 I know it’s not easy, but there are things you can do to help yourself.

-So without wasting any more of your precious time, let’s look at four simple but very effective ways, to motivate yourself in blogging right now.
+So, without wasting any more of your precious time, let’s look at four simple but effective ways to motivate yourself in blogging right now.

-If you answered with “well because I want to make money”.
+If you answered: “Well because I want to make money”, understand this:

 To really answer the question of why do you blog, you really need to understand what drives you to want to blog.